GoodnewsEverybody.comScience: Environmental-Carbon Dating, Eco-Friendly, Green Living, Recycling, etc...

 The Morris Area High School Service Learning Program�s electronics waste recycling day Tuesday was a huge success, and students in the program would like to make it an annual Earth Day event.

-proved to be a popular attraction for people looking to get rid of televisions, computers or any of electronic items that can be hooked to them.
+The five-hour, free drop-off service was organized by the Student Energy Leadership Team, and proved to be a popular attraction for people looking to get rid of televisions, computers or any of electronic items that can be hooked to them.

 The recycling project filled a semi-trailer and nine roll-off containers, and traffic at times stretch out of the Morris Area Elementary School parking lot and down the hill on Columbia Avenue.